 The definitional scope of agriculture has widened significantly in recent times.
 Unlike few decades ago, when agriculture merely referred to the production of basic crops, the modern concept of agriculture has broadened to include forestry, fruit cultivation, bee keeping, poultry and other forms of livestock management.
 In both developed and developing countries, agriculture plays a critical role in promoting economic opportunities through the provision of food security, supply of raw materials to feed the non-agricultural sector, generation of foreign exchange through exports and creation of employment.
 In poor developing economies, it accounts for about 29 percent of the gross domestic product (GDP) and employs 65 percent of the labor force.
-In addition, more than 75 percent of the poor in the developing world live in rural areas with most of them earning their livelihoods directly or indirectly from agriculture as a critical strategy for achieving the Sustainable Development Goals (Setboonsarng and Gregorio, 2017).
+In addition, more than 75 percent of the poor in the developing world live in rural areas with most of them earning their livelihoods directly or indirectly from agriculture, hence the United Nations' adoption of a productive and profitable agriculture as a critical strategy for achieving the Sustainable Development Goals (Setboonsarng and Gregorio, 2017).